Neutrino decays as a natural explanation of the neutrino mass tension: Results

 The main result of our analysis for decays into DR is presented in \autoref{fig:decay_DR}.
 There is a large negative correlation between the total neutrino mass and neutrino lifetime, such that values as large as $\sum m_\nu \sim 0.2-0.3 \, \ev$ remain consistent with cosmological data if neutrinos decay into DR with lifetimes $\tau_\nu \sim 0.001-0.01\,t_{\rm U}$.
 Consequently, the marginalized 95\% CL bound on the total neutrino mass is relaxed from $\sum m_\nu < 0.062 \, \ev$ in the stable case to $\sum m_\nu < 0.23 \, \ev$ when such decays are allowed.
 This updated bound is roughly a factor of two stronger than the limit on the same scenario derived with \Planck~PR3 and SDSS BAO data \cite{FrancoAbellan:2021hdb}.
 We have verified that the improvement is driven primarily by: i) the increased constraining power of DESI\footnote{Even if we explore decays happening before the period relevant for BAO observables, the addition of DESI BAO data tightens the constraints on parameters degenerate with $\sum m_\nu$ (e.g., $H_0, \,\Omega_m$), which results in a stronger neutrino mass bound.} and, to a lesser extent, ii) the use of a prior $\sum m_\nu >0$ instead of $\sum m_\nu >0.06 \, \ev$ as adopted in \cite{FrancoAbellan:2021hdb}.
 Nevertheless, this still represents a substantial relaxation (by almost a factor of four) in comparison to the stable neutrino case, removing any tension with laboratory results.
-More precisely, the tension with the lower bound from oscillation experiments in the NO case ($\sum m_\nu >0.059 \, \ev$) is reduced from $\sim 1.6\sigma$ for stable neutrinos to just $\sim 0.1\sigma$ for decays to DR.\footnote{We estimate this tension as the probability to exceed (PTE) the lower bound from neutrino oscillations using the 1D marginalized posterior of $\sum m_\nu$, and convert it to a Gaussian $N\sigma$ level.} In the IO case ($\sum m_\nu >0.098 \, \ev$), the tension is reduced from $\sim 2.6\sigma$ to $\sim 0.7\sigma$.
+To quantify this, we use a goodness-of-fit-loss metric based on the $\Delta \chi^2_{\rm min}$, evaluated at the best-fit points\footnote{We obtain the best-fit points by minimising the $\chi^2$ with the method discussed in Appendix D of \cite{Schoneberg:2021qvd}.} with $\sum m_\nu$ free and with $\sum m_\nu$ fixed to the lower bounds from oscillation experiments.
+As detailed in \autoref{tab:tension_level}, the tension with the NO case ($\sum m_\nu > 0.059~\ev$) is reduced from $\sim 2.1\sigma$ for stable neutrinos to $\sim 1.3\sigma$ for decays to DR. In the IO case ($\sum m_\nu > 0.098~\ev$), the tension is reduced from $\sim 3\sigma$ to $\sim 1.5\sigma$.
+It is important to stress that, despite the significant broadening of the $\sum m_\nu$ posterior, the decay scenario does not yield a positive detection of neutrino masses.
+In both the stable and unstable cases, the best-fit value of $\sum m_\nu$ lies at the edge of the prior ($\sum m_\nu = 0$), and the decays to DR provide only a marginal improvement in the fit, with $\Delta \chi^2_{\rm min} = -1.7$ relative to the stable limit.